 The types and doses of medications prescribed are based on your particular symptoms.
-Medications may include:
+Whether you have bipolar I or II, medications may include:

 - Mood stabilizers.
-Whether you have bipolar I or II, you'll typically need mood-stabilizing medication to control episodes of mania or hypomania, which is a less severe form of mania.
+You'll typically need mood-stabilizing medication to control episodes of mania or hypomania, which is a less severe form of mania.
 Examples of mood stabilizers include lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro, others) and lamotrigine (Lamictal).

 In addition to medication for bipolar disorder, other treatment approaches include:

 - Post RM.
-Bipolar disorder in adults: Maintenance treatment. http://www.uptodate.com/home/index.html.
-Accessed Jan.
-31, 2012.
+Bipolar disorder in adults: Choosing maintenance treatment. https://www.uptodate.com/contents/search.
+Accessed Dec.
+21, 2017.

 - Bobo WV, et al. Bipolar disorder in adults: Treating major depression with antidepressants. https://www.uptodate.com/contents/search.
 Accessed Dec.
 21, 2017.

 - Bobo WV.
 The diagnosis and management of bipolar I and bipolar II disorders: Clinical practice update.
 Mayo Clinic Proceedings.
 2017;92:1532.